 Since this is a campaign focused on growing support for good causes and since it encourages the “gift of time” as one form of support, leaders of volunteers need no one’s permission to get involved.
 For example:

 - Check whether your organization’s development office is already planning fundraising outreach on November 29.
 If so, propose that they add messages about volunteer opportunities to their messages, too.
 Maybe together you can review the CauseVox information on how to run a #GivingTuesday campaign.
-There’s a free guide you can download, too.
+There’s a free guide you can download, too (go to the CauseVox website and search for Giving Tuesday-- they change the ebook signup each year).

 - Even if your organization is not going to do anything for GivingTuesday, you can still learn from the above resources since volunteer recruitment is closely aligned with fundraising techniques.
 And you can, at a minimum, create social media messages, bulletin board displays, and other communication tools along the lines of: